 Another idea could be that you put a note in your wallet or in your phone case and check it regularly.

 Hi, my name is Jolinda, and I work as a holistic health practitioner.
-I provide mindfulness training, happiness coaching, yoga and meditation classes and massage and Reiki treatments.
+I provide yoga and meditation classes and massage and Reiki treatments, mindfulness training and happiness coaching,.

 With my blogs I hope to inspire you to make positive changes into your life.
 For more ideas and tips check out my page Jolindas inspiration.
 Free trainings and videos you can find at free downloads and videos